 Purchase a Wizard

-If you have a group of seed farms in your area that would like Winnow Wizards, I am available to travel and guide construction/implementation.
+If you have a group of seed farms in your area that would like Winnow Wizards, I am available to travel, build on-site, and provide initial training.
 Contact me if you are interested.
-Cost is my travel expenses plus a negotiable per-diem rate.